TechTweedie/techtweedie.github.io/content/posts/send-emails-from-flow-without-a-service-account/index.md

 - Create and configure the App Registration
 - Assign API permissions
 - Restrict sending access to specific mailboxes
 - Use Power Automate with the custom connector
+- Send emails using app registration

 ## Create the App Registration

 For this section you will need the help of a Global Administrator

+{{< youtube EOqEpC40mBU >}}

 ### Step 1 - Log in to Entra